pnstickne/phaser-dev-playground/README.md

 Multiple local builds are supported as long as they are given unique names in the form `phaser-{some_label}.js`.
 Because the Playground is designed for development, and debugging of such, there is no support for minified builds or map files.

+The new or updated local build will be avialable/used the next time the example page is refreshed.

 ### Caching and Offline Access

 The `$/repos/playground/cache` directory is used for various caching purposed.
 If caching goes terribly wrong then delete the contents of this folder and restart the Playground server.

-The first time an official published Phaser build is used it is downloaded it is stored in the cache and the Playground can be used without internet access.
+The first time a published Phaser build is used it is downloaded from rawgit and stored in the cache folder.
+The cached version will continue to remain available without internet access.

-Access to the github API to determine the latest Phaser builds is also cached for 5 minutes; a stale-copy will be returned in offline scenarios.
+Access to the github API, such as when determine the latest Phaser builds, is also cached for a short time; a stale-copy will be returned in offline scenarios.

 ## Contributing